These are our vision, mission and values:

 2014: Inclusion Europe campaigns to raise awareness of the fact that more than five million Europeans with intellectual disabilities at risk of not being able to vote or stand for election in the European elections

-2014: Inclusion Europe launches the Choices platform.
+2014: Inclusion Europe launches the Choices platform with examples of supported decision-making.

 2015: “Europe in Action” congress in Rome on “Families and Self-Advocacy”